microsoft/DMF/DmfSamples/kmdf_fx2_dmf/driver_dmf_1/README.md

     Routine Description:

-        EvtDmfDeviceModulesAdd is called by DMF during the Client driver's AddDevice call from the PnP manager.
+        EvtDmfDeviceModulesAdd is called by DMF during the Client driver's DeviceAdd call from the PnP manager.
 Here the Client driver declares a CONFIG structure for every instance of every Module the Client driver uses.
 Each CONFIG structure is properly initialized for its specific use.
 Then, each CONFIG structure is added to the list of Modules that